sjtuztq/Knowledge-Project/Geek/Environment/python.md

 ### Conda virtualenv
 I have ran into cases when normal virtualenv doesn't work.
 Then I found this solution, which also looks neat.
 Creating virtualenv with conda is a little different.
-A full guide can be found [here](http://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/)
+A full guide can be found [Create virtual environments for python with conda](http://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/)
 ```bash
 # create venv, under miniconda2/envs/$env_name
 conda create -n $env_name